ssharma2712/Little-Bootstraps/README.md

 #### Second step:

 <br />
 In the second step, the maximum likelihood (ML) tree is inferred for each replicate dataset.
-We used the IQ-TREE software for all our ML tree inference, which can be downloaded from http://www.iqtree.org/.
+We used the IQ-TREE software for all our ML tree inferences, which can be downloaded from http://www.iqtree.org/.
 Both Linux and Windows versions of IQ-TREE software are available.

 <br />